mathgladiator/adama-lang/docs/docs/reference-constants.md

 ## String escaping

 A character following a backslash (\\) is an escape sequence within a string, and it is an escape for the parser to inject special characters.
-For instance, if you are parsing a string initiated by the double quotes, then how does one get a double quote into the string?
+For instance, if you are parsing a string initiated by double quotes, then how does one get a double quote into the string?
 Well, that's what the escape is for.
 Adama's strings support the following escape sequences:

 | escape code | behavior |
 | --- | --- |